Sam Wo: 813 Washington

-Nevertheless the owner, David Ho, promised to develop a remediation plan and then reopen.
+Nevertheless, owner David Ho promised to develop a remediation plan and then reopen.
 A representative for the health department expressed hope stating, "...people are so very loyal to that restaurant, and San Francisco is a city where nothing goes down easy.
 I'm hoping for the best ..."
 Generally the main problem cited by all the parties involved was the facilities were too old and expensive modernization was needed.
 At a subsequent hearing on April 24, Ho listened to the "long history of repeat health code violations" and immediate actions to remedy them listed by city inspectors, which included the need for a commercial refrigeration unit; separate sinks for hand washing, dish washing, and food preparation; eliminating rodents; fixing the fire escape; and removing excessive extension cords.
 The hearing was attended by more than one hundred supporters of the restaurant, and Julie Ho, David's daughter, said "it won't be days and it won't be years — a month or two, probably" before they could reopen.
 Despite the expense required to revamp the century-old restaurant, the restaurant's landlord expressed support for keeping the restaurant open, although the restaurant's lease was due to expire in October 2012.